ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ---
+tags: [Nodes]
+description: This tutorial demonstrates how to set up infrastructure to monitor an instance of AvalancheGo.
+sidebar_label: Monitoring
+pagination_label: Monitor an Avalanche Node
-sidebar_position: 3
+sidebar_position: 2
 ---

 # Monitor an Avalanche Node

 ## Introduction

-This tutorial will show how to set up infrastructure to monitor an instance of [AvalancheGo](https://github.com/ava-labs/avalanchego).
+This tutorial demonstrates how to set up infrastructure to monitor an instance of [AvalancheGo](https://github.com/ava-labs/avalanchego).
 We will use:

 - [Prometheus](https://prometheus.io/) to gather and store data
 - [`node_exporter`](https://github.com/prometheus/node_exporter) to get information about the machine,
-- AvalancheGo’s [metrics API](../../apis/avalanchego/apis/metrics.md) to get information about the node
+- AvalancheGo’s [Metrics API](/reference/avalanchego/metrics-api.md) to get information about the node
 - [Grafana](https://grafana.com/) to visualize data on a dashboard.
 - A set of pre-made [Avalanche dashboards](https://github.com/ava-labs/avalanche-monitoring/tree/main/grafana/dashboards)